 The LL.M. in International Legal Studies Program (ILSP LL.M.) requires a total of 24 credit hours of coursework.
-The curriculum is flexible, allowing each student to choose any courses among the 100+ courses offered throughout the year.
+The curriculum is flexible and allows students to choose any courses from among over 100 courses offered throughout the year.

 We offer the following specializations: